spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 ## Managing Cases

-CoRA allows you to look at and manage missing person cases with ease and flexibilty.
+CoRA allows you to look at and manage missing person cases with ease and flexibility.
 Select a specific case by selecting the case number underlined in blue.
 Once you select the case, a page will open with the details of the selected case.

 ![MP Case Number Underlined](media/mp-case-underlined.png)